Who is California Business Bureau, Inc.?

 Should I contact or pay California Business Bureau, Inc.?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like California Business Bureau for millions of clients nationwide.
+The most effective way to deal with California Business Bureau is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like California Business Bureau on behalf of their clients.

 Will California Business Bureau, Inc. sue me or garnish my wages?